 We’re humbled by how many of you showed up for our spring 2022 fundraising drive to support the letterpress community.
 If you missed the 48-hour whirlwind of GiveBIG, but were still hoping to make a gift to PiP, it’s not too late to invest in the power of print!

-On April 24 we had yet another stellar lineup of emerging letterpress artists at our free, quarterly installation of Print Futures.
+Print Futures had yet another stellar lineup of emerging letterpress artists at its free presentation series on April 24, 2022.
 Julia Syrzistie (Warsaw, Poland), Melissa Aytenfisu (Houston, TX), and Erin Moore (Baltimore, MD) shared their unique paths to gaining letterpress experience.

-National Poetry Month: PiP × The Stories of Arrival
+Poetry for Everyone: The Stories of Arrival × PiP

-With the injustice of war on our minds, PiP reached out to The Stories of Arrival: Refugee and Immigrant Youth Voices Poetry Project to collaborate on this year’s Poetry for Everyone offering.
+With the injustice of war on our minds, PiP reached out to The Stories of Arrival: Refugee and Immigrant Youth Voices Poetry Project to collaborate on 2022’s Poetry for Everyone offering.
 The program takes place at Foster High School in Tukwila, WA, one of the most culturally diverse high schools in the country.
-Participants in the program use the power of creative writing to reflect on the immigrant experience and envision a more peaceful and humane world.
+Participants use the power of creative writing to reflect on the immigrant experience and envision a more peaceful and humane world.

-February’s edition of Print Futures left us buzzing with inspiration!
+February’s Print Futures event left us buzzing with inspiration!
 Three innovative emerging printers (Sara Luz Jensen, Matt Holmes, and Cinthia Marisol Lozano) shared their distinct approaches to contemporary letterpress.

 Celebrating All Types is a print movement that aims to inspire reflection and civic action among letterpress artists and the community at large.
 To kick off this initiative, over 35 letterpress artists attending the 2021 Hamilton Wood Type and Printing Museum Wayzgoose put their wood type to good use creating posters celebrating diversity and inclusion.

-In November 2021, PiP led a letterpress printing workshop for kids at Seattle’s Sanctuary Art Center hosted by the Bureau of Fearless Ideas.
+In November 2021, PiP led a letterpress printing workshop for kids at Sanctuary Art Center hosted by the Bureau of Fearless Ideas in Seattle.
 Our poster design prompt: What do you want to say to your community (in 5 words or less)?
-Their candid, hand-printed responses — set in wood type — provide insight into being a kid during stressful times: Kindness is the Best Solution; The World Loves You; Be Brave; Just Breathe; Be Nice to Art; Fulfill Your Dreams; Be Confident and Be Yourself; Black Queen; This is a Beautiful City; and (as a PSA): Cocoa & Oreos are Good!
+Their candid, hand-printed responses to the prompt — set in wood type — provide insight into being a kid during stressful times: Kindness is the Best Solution; The World Loves You; Be Brave; Just Breathe; Be Nice to Art; Fulfill Your Dreams; Be Confident and Be Yourself; Black Queen; This is a Beautiful City; and (as a PSA): Cocoa & Oreos are Good!

 In-kind support plays an important role in amplifying Partners in Print’s impact and furthering our mission.
 We’re deeply grateful for Sticker Giant, suppliers of the festive stickers we use for events, community projects, and packaging.
 Learn more about our partnership in Andrew Matranga’s article.